SamanthaClarke1/poker-hands/README.md

 Whilst you could write a big ol algorithm to compare really complicated hands (eg: Rank first, then the card-score of that rank, and so on, increasing complexity of what your functions are actually handing back) theres a **much** simpler way.

-Multiply the rank by 100, and add the lowest involved card score (think, if I have a straight, whats the card counted as?).
+Multiply the rank by 100, and add the highest involved card score (think: if I have a straight, whats the 'card' counted as?).

 Example:
 ```